CARAMBA-Clinic/COST-CHARME/README.md

 > pachctl put-file <name of the repo> <name of the branch> -c -r -p <number of files to upload in parallel> -f <./path/to/dataset>

 Once your data is in the repository, you are ready to start a bunch of pipelines cranking through data in a distributed fashion.
-Pipelines are the core processing primitive in Pachyderm and they’re specified with a JSON encoding.
+Pipelines are the core processing primitive in Pachyderm and theyâ€™re specified with a JSON encoding.
 Explore the pipelines folder and find out which of the pipelines is the first step of the pre-processing workflow.
 You can run it using:

 > pachctl create-pipeline -f <JSON file>